Where to Walk and Not Walk the Great Wall of China

 Tower 1

-Congratulations finished, we continued our walk down and up to the Zhengguantai Pass.
+Congratulations finished; we continued our walk down to the Zhengguantai Pass.

 A lady walking down a steep section of the Great Wall of China